louib/fpcli/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    bootstrap         Creates a new application manifest for the current project convert           Converts a manifest.
-The manifest must be a valid Flatpak manifest get-type          Get the type of the manifest get-urls          Get all the urls contained in a manifest help              Print this message or the help of the given subcommand(s) is-reverse-dns    Test if a file path uses a reverse DNS ID lint              Formats a Flatpak manifest
+    bootstrap         Creates a new manifest from the available information convert           Converts a manifest.
+The manifest must be a valid Flatpak manifest get-type          Get the type of the manifest get-urls          Get all the urls contained in a manifest help              Print this message or the help of the given subcommand(s) install           Install all the modules in a manifest.
+The manifest has to be an application manifest or a module manifest
+    is-reverse-dns    Test if a file path uses a reverse DNS ID lint              Formats a Flatpak manifest
     ls                List all the Flatpak manifests in a specific directory